meistero/Samoa/README.md

 ### Linux Cluster and MAC Cluster

-The following modules should be load before compiling ASAGI and samoa on the Linux and MAC clusters
+The following modules should be load before compiling ASAGI and sam(oa)² on the Linux and MAC clusters

     module unload gcc python
     module load git cmake netcdf gcc/4.7 python/2.7.5